-Continuities shows the humanist and spiritual aspect of Whitman’s poetry for this poem is about searching the meaning of life, looking for what happens in the end and then realizing that there is no such thing as the “end”.
+Continuities show the humanist and spiritual aspect of Whitman’s poetry for this poem is about searching the meaning of life, looking for what happens in the end, and then realizing that there is no such thing as the “end”.
 Everything stays here always, just their form changes and it becomes something that cannot be understood by the things it shared its form with.

-The poem also talks about coming in terms with the end, reframing the idea of death and an eternal end.
-He says that nothing is or can be lost and the appearances, shapes and positions of things must not be allowed to challenge this notion.
-This means that if you see a change, if you see the sun setting, one must not assume that the change is real or what was before there is now lost.
+The poem also talks about coming to terms with the end, reframing the idea of death and an eternal end.
+He says that nothing is or can be lost and the appearances, shapes, and positions of things must not be allowed to challenge this notion.
+This means that if you see a change if you see the sun setting, one must not assume that the change is real or that what was before it is now lost.

 Delicate cluster! flag of teeming life!

 Covering all my lands —all my sea-shores lining!

 Flag of death! (how I watch’d you through the smoke of battle pressing!